felipedbene/wp/final_project/README.md

 - Fetches your latest WordPress posts (to understand your writing style, or lack thereof)
 - Analyzes content using Amazon Bedrock's Claude 3 Sonnet model (way smarter than your average blogger)
 - Generates new posts that sound suspiciously like you wrote them (but probably better)
-- Automatically generates images using Amazon Bedrock's Stable Diffusion XL model (results may vary from "masterpiece" to "modern art")
+- Automatically generates images using Stable Diffusion XL (because Titan was being dramatic)
 - Includes witty fallback messages when image generation fails (because sometimes AI needs a coffee break)
 - Handles multiple image placeholder formats (because consistency is overrated)
 - Automatically uploads everything to WordPress (so you can focus on your next coffee)